 Whole Life Insurance: The Basics

-Whole (also known as universal) life insurance covers you for your whole life.
+Whole life insurance covers you for your whole life.
 Because these policies cover you until you actually die, it’s much more likely that they’ll pay out.
 Since the insurance company is more likely to pay your death benefits, they charge a great deal more in premiums – much more than for term life insurance.
 But unlike term, there will always be some sort of payout from a whole life policy.
 A portion of your premium is set aside to grow for your future use, so people often view this as an insurance plan plus a tax-deferred savings plan.

 Now that you know the difference, let’s explore the pros and cons of each.